Yui Hasegawa: Tokyo Verdy Beleza

 Having progressed through the youth set-up of Tokyo Verdy Beleza, Hasegawa was promoted to the senior team in 2013.
-She made her Nadeshiko League debut on 23 March 2013, as a sixteen-year-old, against FC Kibi IU Charme.
+She made her Nadeshiko League debut on March 23, 2013, as a sixteen-year-old, against FC Kibi IU Charme.
 Despite her young age and relative inexperience in the first team, she quickly established herself as a regular starter in midfield, amongst other more accomplished senior teammates in the Japan national team at the time.

 The 2015 season proved to be a breakout year for her in senior football.
-She scored her first league goal in the Nadeshiko League against Iga FC Kunoichi on 23 September 2015, and played a key part in leading the team to win the championship that year, ending a five-year drought for the domestic title.
-Hasegawa's time with the club coincide with one of the most successful period for the club.
+She scored her first league goal in the Nadeshiko League against Iga FC Kunoichi on September 23, 2015, and played a key part in leading the team to win the championship that year, ending a five-year drought for the domestic title.
+Hasegawa's time with the club coincided with one of the most successful periods for the club.
 During her eight seasons with Beleza, she won multiple trophies with Beleza; including five successive league titles, five Empress's Cup, three League Cup, and the inaugural AFC Women's Club Championship.
 She won the domestic triple crown twice with Beleza, having done so consecutively in the 2018 and 2019 season.

 Hasegawa was first selected to the Nadeshiko League Best XI in the 2017 season.
 She would repeated that feat again in 2018, 2019, and 2020, until she left Japan to play overseas in 2021.